 Cheryl is married to Richard (27+ years) and mom to Nigel and Carson who are both pursuing their educational careers, one at VA Tech, the other at University of Richmond.

-Please Note: Clinics are subject to change due to current COVID-19 mandates and recommendations.
+Please Note: Clinic format is subject to change due to current COVID-19 mandates and recommendations.

 Weekly Group Training runs take place at: